asafsemo/hood_hoodjs-logger/README.md

 # Logging
 ## Log levels
+	verbose: 10,
+	debug  : 20,
+	info   : 30,
+	warn   : 40,
+	error  : 50,
+	fatal  : 60,

 ## Logger functions
+constructor - new HoodLogger
+listenUncaughtException -
+rootTraceId -
+currentTraceId -
+createRootTraceLogger -
+createChildTraceLogger -
+getTraceContext -
+verbose -
+debug -
+info -
+warn -
+error -
+fatal -
+end -
+complete -

 # Trace Logger
 ## Create root trace logger
+createRootTraceLogger -

 ## Create child trace logger
+createChildTraceLogger -

 # Logger create params
 # Logger format
+the logger is printing out log in a JSON format
 # Using bunyan CLI on developer computer
+Sending JSON objects between services is good, while developing the human eye understand text better, in order to transform the JSON object to a text line you should use Bunyan CLI as pipe

 # Examples
 # Code snippets
 # Installing Hood agent on Kubernetes and receiving APM
+Please contact us by sending an email to asafsemo@gmail.com in order to get more information how to install Hood agent.
 # Exceptions
 ## Handling uncaught exception